renoise/tools/Tools/com.renoise.PhraseMate.xrnx/README.md

 # PhraseMate

-PhraseMate aims to make it more convenient to work with phrases in Renoise.
+PhraseMate aims to make it more convenient to work with phrases in Renoise, particularly if you prefer a keyboard-centric workflow.
+Copy phrases into the pattern editor, or vice versa, and make the tool insert "set phrase" commands (Zxx) automatically as you are entering notes into a song.

 ## Quickstart